-- 1) Appointed by the Network Board from nominees received from each School and composed of no fewer than seven and no more than sixteen members.
-There is at least one member from each School and other at large members. - 2) The term of a committee member is one three-year term with a possible second term of three years. - 3) The Director of Holy Child Network of Schools provides leadership and assistance to the committee. - 4) Qualifications for membership - a) Minimum of three years' experience in Holy Child Schools - b) Understanding of the Goals and Criteria, in words and action - c) Positive, contributing membership on the staff/faculty/board - d) Competency in her/his area of the School and an appreciation of the other areas of the School - e) Discretion and ability to keep material/discussions confidential - f) Skills in organization, writing, basic computer - g) Leadership abilities necessary to chair a Visiting Committee, including conducting group discussions, addressing large and small groups, as well as presenting the process at the Mission Education Weekend - h) Ability to communicate clearly and effectively - i) Collaborative style that enables working as a team - j) Ability to inspire listeners - k) Willingness and ability to commit to the time required
+- 1) Appointed by the PLT and composed of no fewer than seven and no more than sixteen members, at least one person from each school. - 2) The term of a committee member is one three-year term with a possible second term of three years. - 3) The Director of Holy Child Network of Schools provides leadership and assistance to the committee. - 4) Qualifications for membership - a) Minimum of three years' experience in Holy Child schools - b) Understanding of the Goals and Criteria, in words and action - c) Positive, contributing membership on the staff/faculty/board - d) Competency in her/his area of the school and an appreciation of the other areas of the school - e) Discretion and ability to keep material/discussions confidential - f) Skills in organization, writing, basic computer - g) Leadership abilities necessary to chair a Visiting Committee, including conducting group discussions, addressing large and small groups, as well as presenting the process at the Mission Education Weekend - h) Ability to communicate clearly and effectively - i) Collaborative style that enables working as a team - j) Ability to inspire listeners - k) Willingness and ability to commit to the time required

-- 5) Responsibilities - a) Direct and focus the system of evaluation and accountability for Holy Child Schools in relation to the Goals and Criteria - b) Appoint the Visiting Committee for each School - c) Provide training for the Visiting Committee and the School's Steering Committee - d) Appoint one of its members or former members to chair each Visiting Committee and give specific preparation to the Visiting Committee - e) Evaluate the process with the Steering Committee
+- 5) Responsibilities - a) Direct and focus the system of evaluation and accountability for Holy Child schools in relation to the Goals and Criteria - b) Appoint the Visiting Committee for each school - c) Provide training for the Visiting Committee and the school Steering Committee - d) Appoint one of its members or former members to chair each Visiting Committee and give specific preparation to the Visiting Committee - e) Evaluate the process with the Steering Committee